 To become eligible for New Mexico Centennial Care, petitioners must meet basic requirements for Medicaid in terms of citizenship or legal status and state residency, in addition to income.
 Applicants must be either a U.S. national, citizen, legal alien or permanent resident.
 Additionally, they must be a resident of the state of New Mexico.
 Unregistered immigrants may be able to qualify for emergency Medicaid in NM if they are able to meet other Medicaid eligibility requirements, such as income criteria.
 All applicants, regardless of immigration status, must be able to provide proof of identity, citizenship or qualified non-citizen status, state residency and income.
-To learn more about requirements for Medicaid eligibility and required documentation, you can download our complimentary guide.
+To learn more about requirements for Medicaid and required documentation, you can download our free guide.

 What are the income requirements for Medicaid in New Mexico?

 The income requirements for Medicaid in New Mexico will depend on the category of Medicaid that a candidate qualifies to receive.
 For example, to qualify for children’s Medicaid, a candidate who is between six and 19 years of age must be part of a household with an income that does not exceed 190 percent of the federal poverty level (FPL).
 Adults between 19 and 64 years of age must have a household income that is at or below 138 percent of the FPL.
 Due to the Affordable Care Act (ACA) Medicaid expansion, more children and pregnant women are able to qualify for Medicaid coverage, as the percentage amount for income based on the FPL was increased.
 Additionally, the ACA extended Medicaid eligibility in NM to adults without dependents, who can now qualify for benefits based solely on income.